-FARM BUSINESS MANAGEMENT...provides learner with basic business management practices including the development of a business plan, establishment of short and long range goals, identification and implementation alternatives for reaching goals, and development of strategies to monitor progress.
+FARM BUSINESS MANAGEMENT...provides learner with basic business management practices including the development of a business plan, establishment of short and long range goals, identification and implementation alternatives for reaching goals, and development of strategiesto monitor progress.
 The importance of designing a business mission statement based on goals is emphasized.
-Software tools, such as QuickBooks, FINPACK, PCDART and DairyCOMP 305, will be incorporated.